niik/DtaSpy/README.md

 ## Dependencies
 DtaSpy currently only depends on [SharpZipLib](http://www.icsharpcode.net/opensource/sharpziplib/).
 DtaSpy resolves this reference using NuGet and the project is set up to use NuGet package restore.

+DtaSpy was originally written in .NET 4.0 but since there was so little work being done with .NET 4 specific stuff I backported it to .NET 2.0.
+It still runs fine on 4.0 though.